fluxo-kt/fluxo/README.md

 * Subscription lifecycle with convenience API (`repeatOnSubscription`).
 Do something in store when subscriber connects or disconnects.
 * Forceful customization:
   * Pluggable **intent (input) strategies**:
     * _First In, First Out_ (Fifo).
-Default, predictable, and intuitive, good performance.
+Default, predictable, and intuitive, ordered processing with good performance.
     * _Last In, First Out_ (Lifo).
-Can improve responsiveness for e.g., UI events processing, but can lose some intents!
+Can improve responsiveness, e.g. UI events processing, but may lose some intents!
     * _Parallel_.
-No processing order guarantees, can provide better performance comparing to _Fifo_.
+No processing order guarantees, can provide better performance and responsiveness compared to _Fifo_.
+    * _Direct_.
+No pipeline.
+Immediately executes every intent until the first suspension point in the current thread.
+    * _ChannelLifo_.
+Special `Channel`-based Lifo implementation that provides extra customization compared to _Lifo_.
     * Create your own!
   * Eager or lazy initialization of the store.
   * Error handling and exception behavior control.